ElektraInitiative/libelektra/src/plugins/dbus/README.md

 ## Usage ##

+The recommended way is to globally mount the plugin:

+	kdb global-mount dbus

-Mount the plugin additionally to a storage plugin, e.g.
+Alternatively one can mount the plugin additionally to a storage plugin, e.g.

 	kdb mount file.dump / dump dbus

+### Shell ###

 Then we can receive the notification events using: